Gravitational waves from conformal symmetry breaking: Details of the finite-temperature computations

 \subsection{Thermal masses for gauge bosons and scalars}

-The thermal corrections to the mass matrix of the two scalars in eq. \eqref{eq:tree-level-mass-matrix} are given at leading order in the high temperature expansion by
+The thermal corrections to the mass matrix of the two scalars in eq. \eqref{eq:tree-level-mass-matrix} are given at leading order in the high-temperature expansion by

 The thermal masses of the two scalars are obtained by diagonalising this matrix.
-The factors of the scalar couplings differ from the results of other literature (e.g. ref. \cite{Carrington:1992}) since we did not include the effect of the Goldstone bosons in our computations.
+The factors of the scalar couplings differ from the results in the literature (e.g. ref. \cite{Carrington:1992}) since we did not include the effect of the Goldstone bosons in our computations.

-At leading order in the high-temperature expansion only the longitudinal gauge bosons acquire a thermal mass.
+At leading order only the longitudinal gauge bosons acquire a thermal mass.
 In the gauge field basis ($A_\mu^a$ and $B_\mu$) before electroweak symmetry breaking the longitudinal thermal masses read~\cite{Carrington:1992, Sannino:2015}

 Transforming the above matrix to the $W_\mu^+$, $W_\mu^-$, $Z_\mu$ and $A_\mu$ basis, we obtain the thermal masses of the longitudinal $W$, $Z$ and photon \cite{Rose:2015}